osg-htc/user-school-2018/docs/materials/day1/part1-ex5-request.md

 os.remove('temp')
 ```

-Without trying to figure out what this code does or how many resources it uses, just create a submit file for it, and run it once with HTCondor, starting with somewhat high memory requests ("1GB" for memory and disk is a good starting point, unless you think the job will use far more, and will still match quickly).
+Without trying to figure out what this code does or how many resources it uses, just create a submit file for it,
+and run it once with HTCondor, starting with somewhat high memory requests ("1GB" for memory and disk is a good starting point, unless you think the job will use far more).
 When it is done, examine the log file.
 In particular, we care about these lines:

 ``` file
     Partitionable Resources :    Usage  Request Allocated